beanshell/beanshell/README.md

 The only reccomended version is a manual build of the master branch.
 Support for legacy releases reached end of line, only issues and pull requests against master can be accepted.

-The next release will be BeanShell 3.0 as outlined in the [development roadmap](/beanshell/beanshell#development-road-map).
-It [was decided](/beanshell/beanshell/issues/81) that the next release will be a production ready major version with all outstanding issues resolved to encourage community envolvement and testing.
+The next release will be BeanShell 3.0 as outlined in the [development roadmap](https://github.com/beanshell/beanshell#development-road-map).
+It [was decided](https://github.com/beanshell/beanshell/issues/81) that the next release will be a production ready major version with all outstanding issues resolved to encourage community envolvement and testing.

-Most of the outstanding issues were imported from sourceforge, reported many years ago and now orphaned without owners.
-The majority will already be resolved in master, the valid ones need to be identified to the developers.
-An earnest call goes out for assistance in processing these issues to verify if they are still valid, reproducible or already resolved.
+Most of the outstanding issues were [imported from sourceforge](https://github.com/beanshell/beanshell/labels/auto-migrated%20sourceforge), reported many years ago and now orphaned without owners.
+The majority will already be resolved in master, the valid ones need to be identified to the developers. **An earnest call goes out for assistance in processing these issues to verify if they are still valid, reproducible or already resolved.**

-New language enhancement remain open for [comments and discussion](/beanshell/beanshell/labels/discussion).
+New language enhancement remain open for [comments and discussion](https://github.com/beanshell/beanshell/labels/discussion).

-Items identified as [out of scope](/beanshell/beanshell/labels/Out%20Of%20Scope%20v3.0) for 3.0 are scheduled for the next release.
+Items identified as [out of scope for 3.0](https://github.com/beanshell/beanshell/labels/out%20of%20scope%20v3.0) are scheduled for the next release.
- * `StrictJava` compliance, unit tests and issues
+ * `StrictJava` compliance, unit tests and outstanding issues
  * Updated [documentation](http://beanshell.org/manual/contents.html).
-The [discussions](/beanshell/beanshell/labels/discussion) double as future documentation.
+The [discussions](https://github.com/beanshell/beanshell/labels/discussion) double as future documentation.

 ## Introduction